Signs Of ADHD In Children, Teens, And Adults

 What does ADHD look like in a teenager?

-ADHD symptoms can change with age.
+The ways that attention-deficit/hyperactivity disorder present can change with age.
 While hyperactivity may decrease, issues with attention, organization, and impulsivity may continue.
 Additionally, adults with ADHD may experience co-occurring conditions such as sleep disorders or anxiety.

 How do I know if my 16 year old daughter has ADHD?

 Observing consistent patterns of inattention, impulsivity, and/or hyperactivity in two or more settings (e.g., home, school) may indicate ADHD.
-Consulting a clinical psychologist or healthcare professional for a comprehensive evaluation, including psychological tests, is essential for an accurate ADHD diagnosis.
+Consulting a clinical psychologist or healthcare professional for a comprehensive evaluation, including psychological tests, is essential for an accurate diagnosis.

 How do doctors test for ADHD?